prep2/Kellermann-Foundation/Modern Instructions.md

 Launch Intellij and open the *hospital_maternity_hmis_project* folder inside the *Kellermann-Foundation* folder.
 This is where Tomcat will set its starting directory when you start up the server.

-Make sure your Project SDK is Java 1.8 inside Project Structure (located in the File tab or the grid icon in the top left of the IDE).
+>Make sure your Project SDK is Java 1.8 inside Project Structure (located in the File tab or the grid icon in the top left of the IDE).

 Next we need to add a Tomcat configuration.
 There is a configuration dropdown between the build and run icons in the toolbar, click it and open the **Edit Configurations** link.
 Click **Add New Configuration** and select Tomcat Server.
-YOu may need to hit a "Show more" button of some kind.
-It will ask you if you want a local or a remote configuration, select local.
+You may need to hit a "Show more" button of some kind.
+It will ask you if you want a local or a remote configuration, select **local**.
-Intellij should auto-populate the settings fou.
+Intellij should auto-populate the default settings which *may* work.

 Try running the program using the Build & Run buttons, it should open the webpage at http://localhost:8080/BHMS/

 If it doesn't work, try changing the port and URL in the Edit Configurations panel.
 For example, change http://localhost:8080/BHMS/ to http://localhost:8082/BHMS/

 Make sure the HTTP and the URL match when you do so.
-Other issues can come up, Google may help you resolve thsoe quickly.
+Other issues can come up, Google may help you resolve those quickly.

 ## Populating the Database ##
 To populate the database, you need to run commands inside the MariaDB shell.
-Search for MariaDB on your computer, you should see a shell with the name "Command Prompt (MariaDB 10.4 (x64))".
-Open it, and note that the shell opens to your system32 folder.
-You need to change the directory to the folder containing the database SQL scripts located in *\Kellermann-Foundation\sql\*.
+Search for MariaDB on your computer, you should see a shell with the name **Command Prompt (MariaDB 10.4 (x64))**.
+Open it, and note that the shell opens to your *\Windows\system32* folder.
+You need to change the directory to the folder containing the database SQL scripts located in **\Kellermann-Foundation\sql**.

 Use the cd function to change your directory.
 You can simply copy the address of your SQL folder in Windows Explorer and paste it into the MariaDB command prompt (use right click to paste).

-My command was: `cd C:\Users\zarro\OneDrive\Documents\Visual Studio Code\Projects\Kellermann-Foundation\sql` Note that my username will be different than yours.
+>My command was: `cd C:\Users\zarro\OneDrive\Documents\Visual Studio Code\Projects\Kellermann-Foundation\sql`
+>Note that my username and location for my folder will be different than yours.

 Or you can cd your way through your whole filesystem.
 ![](https://i.imgur.com/tr58MjZ.png)

-Now you can run the populating commands.
+Now you can run the log-in command:

 `mysql -u root -p`

-`<enter password set for MariaDB>`
+It will ask you for a password, enter the one you used to setup MariaDB.

 MariaDB will load so you can run MySQL commands, we will use the source command.

 The syntax is:

 `source filename.fileextention`

 so our commands will be:

 `source bwindihospital_reduced.sql`

 `source HMIS_Script.sql`

 Run bwindihospital_reduced first, then HMIS_Script.
 You will need to do this anytime there are changes to the database.